xRipzch/react-exercises/README.md

 git clone https://github.com/KEA-DAT-E23ABC/todo-backend-reactintro.git
 ```

-- Use IntelliJ to open the backend project and run the server.
+- Use VSCode to open the backend project and run the server.

 #### Instructions